sgulania/spin_adapted/README.md

  6. Evaluate Hamiltonian matrix and perform diagonalization
  7. Output - Spectrum
 --------------------------------------------------------------------------------
- Present code use irrpes directly and generate wavefunction
+ Present code use irrpes directly to generate wavefunction
  and using that wavefunction to evaluate Hamiltonian
 --------------------------------------------------------------------------------